1. Home

 Loyalty: Where young employees like to have a job-hopping career, you are a loyal employee.
 You don't change jobs for the slightest reason, and you try to get the most out of your position, getting going when things get tough.

 Broad employability: As a person over 50, you have usually held various jobs and positions.
-This means that you possess a lot of knowledge in different business processes.
+This means that you possess a lot of knowledge of different business processes.
 That is why you can help colleagues with their tasks when they are busy or intervene in the event of illness.
 In short, you are a great person to have around.

 Regulations and assistance for older jobseekers